 "Your question is: Will you marry me?" rather than the question written on the card.

 Scavenger hunts are always an entertaining marriage proposal idea.
 Start off with a simple clue to someplace nearby, then get more complicated as the scavenger hunt progresses.
 Have the final location be a place where you can hide, and then pop out and get down on one knee.

-Spell out the marriage proposal in some place they aren't expecting to see it, perhaps using alphabet refrigerator magnets, writing it in lipstick on the bathroom mirror, using glow-in-the-dark stars to write it on the bedroom ceiling, or getting up early and slipping a fake newspaper page into the real newspaper.
+Spell out the marriage proposal in some place your sweetheart isn't expecting to see it, perhaps using alphabet refrigerator magnets, writing it in lipstick on the bathroom mirror, using glow-in-the-dark stars to write it on the bedroom ceiling, or getting up early and slipping a fake newspaper page into the real newspaper.

 Trail of Flowers

 Create a path to the engagement ring.
 For example, scatter petals from the front door to the bedroom and use more petals to spell out "Will you marry me?"
 Alternatively, you could use candles to trace a path, but be careful Don't burn the house down!

 Sweet Notes for Your Sweetheart

 Place sweet notes in different spots around the house.
 In each spot, write something that you love about your sweetheart and where to find the next note.
 In the last note say: